openshift/assisted-service/README.md

 Pre-configuration
 1. Make sure to change the image in `deploy/bm-inventory.yaml` to your docker registry (the same one from the first setup instructions).
 2. Run minikube on your system.
-3. Deploy service, DB and other requirements `skipper make deploy-all`
+3. Deploy service, DB and other requirements `skipper make deploy-for-test`
 4. Wait for all the pods to be up.

 Running the tests: